 If you go to the Daytona Beach pier, be sure to also check out "The Roof."
 It's a restaurant located just above Joe's Crab Shack and extends your view into blue magnificence.
 Both offer delicious house specialties.
-If you're looking for someone to cook your catch, you can bring it to Crabby Joe's and they'll fry up a basket for just $3.
+If you're looking for someone to cook your catch, you can bring it to Crabby Joe's and they'll fry up a basket for you.

 Daytona Beach Pier

 Fishing is allowed on the east end of the pier.
 There is no cost to fish and fishing licenses are not required.

 From March 16 to October 31, hours are 7 a.m. to 7 p.m.